kutterdred/tools/README.md

 # Git Branch Management Script

 ## Overview
 This script, `git_short.sh`, simplifies Git branch management by allowing you to create, switch, and commit to branches using short commands.
-It's designed for use in environments where typing full Git commands can be cumbersome, such as Replit or other terminal-based IDEs.
+It's ideal for environments where typing full Git commands can be cumbersome.

 ## Features
 - **Create**: Easily create a new branch and push it to the remote repository.